 Investment opportunity Description Potential project partners Engagement with Traditional Owners Traditional Owners hold unique knowledge about the values and requirements of the Murray-Lower Darling.
 They are also land holders and managers.
 Further engagement with Traditional Owners will improve the achievement of LTWP objectives and will positively influence further revisions of the LTWP.
-DPIE Measures to address flow constraints (as envisaged by the Constraints Management Strategy MDBA 2013) Upgrade low level bridges, roads and private creek crossings and negotiate management agreements with private landholders, including in the Mid Murray and Edward-Wakool systems to increase the regulated flow limits at key gauges along the Murray River from Hume Dam to Torrumbarry weir to allow flows of at least 40,000 ML/d in the Murray River downstream of Yarrawonga (current limit is 25,000 ML/d at Doctors Point, 15,000 ML/d at d/s Yarrawonga).
+DPIE Measures to address flow constraints (as envisaged by the Constraints Management Strategy MDBA 2013) Upgrade low level bridges, roads and private creek crossings and negotiate management agreements with private landholders, including in the Mid Murray and Edward-Wakool systems to increase the regulated flow limits at key gauges along the Murray River from Hume Dam to the Wakool River junction (current limits are 25,000 ML/d at Doctors Point and 15,000 ML/d at d/s Yarrawonga Weir).
 This will allow environmental water managers to meet large fresh, bankfull & small overbank environmental watering requirements, to support native vegetation condition in wetlands and low-lying floodplains; native fish dispersal, breeding and recruitment; waterbird condition and breeding; frog breeding and important ecosystem functions such as primary productivity, and lateral and longitudinal connectivity.
 DPIE-Water, MDBA, landholders, LLS Restore wetland habitats Undertake a range of measures to restore the habitat of river-connected wetlands to provide critical breeding and recruitment habitat for native fish (especially floodplain specialists).
 Restoration requires: improving wetland-river connectivity (upgrade of regulators, removal of block banks, lowering of sills) carp control through installation of carp screen on inlet/outlets and drying of wetlands to remove or limit carp prior to restoration restoration of native wetland vegetation (requires prior remove of carp, possible transplantation and appropriate watering regime) development of appropriate watering regimes and management plans for operating and maintaining wetland infrastructure.
 Priority sites Wetlands along the Murray River from Hume to Yarrawonga - this reach has some of the largest and best condition wetlands in the southern connected basin although many are in a degraded condition.
 The last reported locations of threatened floodplain specialist native fish (flathead galaxias and pygmy perch) occur in this reach.
 Edward-Wakool system - e.g. Mutton Gut Lagoon, Moonya Lagoon, Merran Creek DPIF, LLS, Murray- Lower Darling Wetlands Working Group